madjemian/react-expand-text/README.md

 # react-expand-text
-A modern React component that shrinks and expands long text.
+A simple React component that shrinks and expands long text.
 If the `text` length is longer than `maxLength` the text field will collapse, and truncated text will be replaced with an ellipsis.
 Clicking the text will alternately expand/collapse the long text.